-In 2015 then-President of Sudan Omar al-Bashir said that the fight against jihadist extremism must engage militants on an ideological level, and not solely concentrate on military action against them.
-He also claimed the CIA, America’s intelligence agency, (and Israel’s Mossad) were behind the Islamist militant groups Boko Haram and ISIS.
+In 2015 then-President of Sudan Omar al-Bashir — now in prison — said that the fight against jihadist extremism must engage militants on an ideological level, and not solely concentrate on military action against them.
+He also claimed the CIA, which had backed him until his deposition early this year, (and Israel’s Mossad) were behind the Islamist militant groups Boko Haram and ISIS.
 If true, what would then have been the motive behind such covert operations?

 While one can dismiss this as an unfounded conspiracy theory, if one looks at the history of American presence and intervention in Africa, they are not there to exclusively fight Islamic terrorism.
 US objectives apparently are to influence and control strategic locations and natural resources including oil reserves.
 This was confirmed more than eight years ago by the US State Department: In 2007 US State Department advisor Dr. John Peter Pham commented on AFRICOM’s (United States Africa Command) strategic objectives of “protecting access to hydrocarbons and other strategic resources which Africa has in abundance, a task which includes ensuring against the vulnerability of those natural riches and ensuring that no other interested third parties, such as China, India, Japan, or Russia, obtain monopolies or preferential treatment.”